 - Take an exhilarating rail ride in the Pacific Lowlands where you will bird close to sea level

-- Visit teh worl famous Rio Blanco reserve, where 1 day of birding can yield 5 species of Antpittas.
+- Visit the world-famous Rio Blanco reserve, where 1 day of birding can yield 5 species of Antpittas.

 - Visit the surreal paramo ecosystem where you will bird above 3,500m in search of the endemic Buffy Helmetcrest.

-If you are interested in a shorter tour that is based around the Araucana lodge, we recommend our Araucana Lodge Tour at https://www.blueskywildlife.com/tour/araucana-colombia-birding-lodge/
+If you are interested in a shorter tour that is based around the Araucana lodge, we recommend the Exclusive Araucana Colombia Birding Lodge Tour.